BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - proper rollback policies in the canary deployment model.

-Note that canary deployment routes a specific percentage of traffic for each request to the new deployment, and it might route a single customer to the new code when they log in, but to the old code when they do a search.
-This means that the new deployment must be backwards-compatible with old code.
-For example, you can't serve up an application front end that uses a new API that doesn't exist on the old code.
-Canary deployment can create confusion for some end users, as new features might be inconsistent from page to page.
+Note that canary deployment routes a specific percentage of traffic for each request to the deployment, and it might route a single customer to the code when they log in, but to the old code when they do a search.
+This means that the deployment must be backwards-compatible with old code.
+For example, you can't serve up an application front end that uses a API that doesn't exist on the old code.
+Canary deployment can create confusion for some end users, as features might be inconsistent from page to page.

 If you're testing a minor, mostly unnoticeable change or a bug fix, a canary deployment might be just what you need.
 But stick to standard deployments for major feature releases or backwards-incompatible changes.